ibm-cloudintegration/CP4I-PoT-Public/APIC-labs-v12/AsyncAPI/Readme.md

 Let's copy and paste the "Gateway group", SASL Username, and Password into \~/EEM/config.properties file.

  **IMPORTANT**\
- Copy and Paste the "Gateway group" to EGW_BOOTSTRAP_SERVER in config.properties file.
+ Copy and Paste the "gateway-group" to EGW_BOOTSTRAP in config.properties file.
  Copy and Paste the "Username"" to APP_CLIENT_ID in config.properties file.
  Copy and Paste the "Password" to APP_CLIENT_SECRET in config.properties file.